-Apart from the above, neither the Directors nor the Secretary nor their families had any direct interests in the shares of the ICAV at the year end or at the date of appointment or at any time during the year.
+Apart from the above, neither the Directors nor the Secretary nor their families had any direct interests in the shares of the ICAV at the year end or at any time during the year.

 Directors' remuneration is disclosed in the Statement of Comprehensive Income.